JonasOttoGH/AdventureWorksSales/README.md

-# AdventureWorksSales Using Power BI
+# AdventureWorksSales - Power BI

 A portfolio project looking at Adventure Works financial dataset using SQL and Power BI.